kizto86/Awesome-Startup/README.md

-# Awesome Startup Employee Directory
+# Public API Request

-The Awesome Startup Employee Directory app makes an api call to the endpoint (https://randomuser.me/) and return random users.
+The Awesome Startup Employee Directory contains random users information returned from an API call made to the random users endpoint (https://randomuser.me/) .
 Clicking on any of the return users opens up a Modal window which displays information about that user.
-The modal window can be close by clicking on the x sign
+The modal window can be closed by clicking on the x sign

-This project made use of JavaScript Template literals to define the HTML markup along side Jquery to edit the background color and the H1 header text color.
+This project made use of Fetch API to fetch the resource, JavaScript Template literals to define the HTML markup along side jQuery to edit the background color and the H1 header text color.
 On each page load, 12 random users are return as defined in the url(https://randomuser.me/api?results=12&nat=us).

 ## Release History